AromaKitsune/aromakitsune.github.io/pages/3DS-System-Font-Customization.md

     and the font file will be compressed as `SystemFont.bcfnt.lz`.

-## Installing the Custom System Font to 3DS / Azahar
+## Installing the Custom System Font

 <!-- Tab links -->
 <div class="tab_0">